Minimum Qualifications (Education and Experience):

 This position administers the Business Services Section budgets policies and resources to ensure efficient and cost-effective program operations as well as compliance with statutory responsibilities and related laws.
 This involves administering and monitoring policies and procedures of the Section; assessing obtaining and allocating necessary financial material and human resources; implementing new policies and technologies; and assessing the ongoing effectiveness of Section programs and services.

-This position supervisors two (2) staff.
+This position supervises two (2) staff.

 Note from the Manager